Adam Taylor

 Adam Taylor is an American composer.
 He is best known for his contributions to film and television scores, such as The Handmaid's Tale, Before I Fall, I Think We're Alone Now and Chilling Adventures of Sabrina.

-Taylor's work on The Handmaid's Tale has twice been nominated for the Primetime Emmy Award for Outstanding Music Composition for a Series, in 2019 and 2021.
+Taylor's work on The Handmaid's Tale was twice nominated for the Primetime Emmy Award for Outstanding Music Composition for a Series, in 2019 and 2021.

 Biography

-Adam Taylor is a film score composer based in Long Beach, California known for his subdued, emotional, and minimalistic scores.
-Adam began his career scoring documentary and short films before being enlisted on John Wells’ "August: Osage County."
-Since then, Adam has become a prominent and sought after composer, scoring "Before I Fall" from director Ry Russo-Young.
-Adam is most notable for his frequent collaboration with director Reed Morano, scoring her directorial debut "Meadowland", starring Olivia Wilde, Luke Wilson, and Elisabeth Moss.
-Currently, Adam is scoring the critically acclaimed award-winning series, "The Handmaid's Tale" for Hulu/MGM.
-Adam is also known for scoring The Chilling Adventures of Sabrina (Netflix/Archie Comics) Produced by Roberto Aguirre-Sacasa and Greg Berlanti, The Right Stuff (Disney+) produced by Leonardo DiCaprio’s Appian Way, and Black Cake (Hulu) produced by Oprah Winfrey’s Harpo Films, Kapital Entertainment created by Marissa Jo Cerar.
-Adam scored Riff Raff (Lionsgate) directed by Dito Monteil starring Bill Murray, Pete Davidson, Ed Harris and Jennifer Coolidge to be released February 2025.
+Adam Taylor is a film score composer based in Long Beach, California, known for his subdued, emotional, and minimalistic scores.
+Taylor began his career scoring documentary and short films before being enlisted for John Wells’ August: Osage County.
+Since then, he has become a prominent and sought-after composer, scoring Before I Fall from director Ry Russo-Young.
+Taylor is most notable for his frequent collaboration with director Reed Morano, scoring her directorial debut Meadowland, starring Olivia Wilde, Luke Wilson, and Elisabeth Moss.
+Taylor created the score for the critically acclaimed award-winning series, The Handmaid's Tale for Hulu/MGM.
+He is also known for scoring The Chilling Adventures of Sabrina (Netflix/Archie Comics), produced by Roberto Aguirre-Sacasa and Greg Berlanti; The Right Stuff (Disney+), produced by Leonardo DiCaprio’s Appian Way; and Black Cake (Hulu), produced by Oprah Winfrey’s Harpo Films and created by Marissa Jo Cerar.
+Taylor scored Riff Raff (Lionsgate) directed by Dito Monteil starring Bill Murray, Pete Davidson, Ed Harris, and Jennifer Coolidge (2025).